blabla-yy/CurrentThreadExecutor/README.md

 ### Features

+- No thread is created, the current thread handles all asynchronous tasks
 - Count the time spent on all tasks.
 It can be used to evaluate the proportion of CPU calculation time and IO time consumption.
 - interrupt.
 - Timeout terminates execution.
 - Support similar to Node.js next-tick callback
+- JDK8+